This Is the Best USB Microphone

 Finally, the volume control and mute button are on the front of the mic.
 When the mic is muted, the red light in the center of the small button will flash red.
 When it’s live, it’s a solid red.
 The button does wear out quickly, and when that happens you’ll have to press it a few times before it’s actually muted.
 But it stays muted once it is.

 The Elgato Wave 3's features are simpler, because the mic itself only records in a Cardioid pattern.
 Pushing the dial on the front switches between three modes: mic, headphone, and crossfade.
-With the mic setting enabled, the nob controls the gain.
+With the mic setting enabled, the knob controls the gain.
 The headphone setting allows you to adjust volume, while the last mode lets you crossfade between your mic and PC audio mix, or select which sound source you want to come through the strongest.
 That works decently well.

 There’s also a mute/unmute button on top that triggers with a light tap.
 It’s very sensitive, so the Wave 3 won’t pick up the sound of you tapping it.
 But it doesn’t always mute even if the red light is on.
 I learned this the hard way when I muted the mic to scold my cat, but everyone on the other end of the Zoom call could still hear me.
 I had to put my cat in front of my webcam so everyone could fawn over her.
 Definitely not an embarrassing moment, but it easily could have been.
 The Wave 3 also automatically lowers the gain sometimes if it senses it’s too high based on how you’re talking, but it seems like it won’t automatically raise it.